The Social Security Administration announced an 8.7% cost-of-living adjustment (COLA) for 2023.

 The yearly COLA amount is based on increases in the Consumer Price Index (CPI) which measures the cost of inflation for goods and services, but not health care.

 Premiums for Medicare Part B are automatically deducted from the checks of many Social Security recipients.
-Medicare Part B premiums have not yet been announced for 2022, but are expected to rise.
-This will offset the increase which is meant to offset consumer price increases but doesn't take health care expenses into account.
+Medicare Part B premiums will decrease by $5 per month for 2023.

 Some are proposing that Social Security begin using a price index for the elderly, called CPI-E, that would take into account items such as health care costs, which have increased at a greater rate than inflation overall.